thomasdarimont/quadropole-welcome-hero/readme.md

 - School: Making information more easily accessible for refugee pupils
 - Public transport: Information on tickets -> Which ticket is right for me to get from A to B?

+Note that although the current prototype uses cloud-based services, an actual implementation would work completely fine with locally self-hosted AI models, which would be the preferred way to use this system for the sake of user privacy.

 # Demo

 [![Welcome Hero Demo](https://img.youtube.com/vi/7tFBhrh3o8Y/0.jpg)](https://www.youtube.com/watch?v=7tFBhrh3o8Y "Welcome Hero Demo")